Solixdude/DocumentScanner/README.md

 Document Scanner

-This project is a simple document scanner that uses image processing techniques to detect and transform a document from an image into a top-down, scanned-like view.
+This project is a document scanner that uses image processing techniques to detect and transform a document from an image into a top-down, scanned-like view.

 Features